• Skip to primary navigation

 Roasted Strawberry Cherry Rhubarb Lemonade

-• Fruit - Strawberries, pitted cherries, and rhubarb make a sweet and summery medley that pairs well with the tart lemonade.
+• Fruit - Fresh strawberries, pitted cherries, and fresh rhubarb stalks make a sweet and summery medley that pairs well with the tart lemonade.

 • Lemon juice - Freshly squeezed is always best!
-I recommend having a good juicer or a citrus reamer on hand.
+I recommend having a good juicer or a citrus reamer on hand - add the lemon zest to the fresh fruit if desired!

 • Granulated sugar - Sugar is a staple in almost all lemonade recipes because the sweetness brings balance to the tart lemon.
 In this recipe, granulated sugar is roasted with the fruit and used to make simple syrup.
 Using syrup to sweeten the lemonade instead of just granulated sugar will ensure the lemon juice, syrup, and roasted fruit mixture isn’t grainy and remains balanced.